pbinkley/rcb-manual/sections/02-publishing-and-library-costs-the-book.md

 $.70 per 100 pages.[^n1] A library dollar buys
 73 pages, approximately 32,000 words, in
 book form: or 150 pages, 67,000 words, in journal form.
-If research materials in book {% include columnbreak.html canvas=21 col=2 %}form can be sold unbound at the price level of periodicals or with good library binding at the normal book price, they can be fed into the library system of the country without requiring significant changes in present acquisition policies.
+If research materials in book&nbsp;{%- include columnbreak.html canvas=21 col=2 -%}form can be sold unbound at the price level of periodicals or with good library binding at the normal book price, they can be fed into the library system of the country without requiring significant changes in present acquisition policies.